emilpriver/go-hugo-portfolio/content/blog/ocaml/bye-opam-hello-nix.md

 While not all packages are available on Nix, there's a concerted effort to increase the number of libraries installable with Nix Flakes.
 For example, there's now a `flake.nix` in the [Riot GitHub repo](https://github.com/riot-ml/riot) that we can use to add Riot to our stack.

+The only downside i've found so far is that it sometimes take some time to setup a new dev environment when running `nix develop`.

 I hope this article was inspiring.
 If you wish to contact or follow me, you can do so on Twitter: https://twitter.com/emil_priver